 Program Description: The UNC School of Medicine Department of Pathology and Laboratory Medicine offers a one-year Fellowship/Instructorship in Surgical Pathology.
 This training year is intended for board-eligible or board-certified anatomic pathologists who want progressive responsibility in the practice of academic Surgical Pathology.
-UNC Surgical Pathology volumes are currently 29,000 cases per year, and represent a broad spectrum of pathology (not including dermatopathology and hematopathology).
+UNC Surgical Pathology volume is ~33,000 cases per year (not including dermatopathology and hematopathology) and represents a broad spectrum of pathology.
 Service responsibilities include case diagnosis, case reporting, outside case review, and case presentation at multidisciplinary conferences.
+No grossing is required.
 In the Fall, the Fellow’s service work is supervised, and his/her diagnoses are finalized by faculty.
 In the late Fall, Fellows are credentialed by the Hospital to allow independent sign-out of cases, and are appointed as faculty Instructors.
-In the Spring, the Instructors diagnose and sign out cases independently.
+In the Spring, these Instructors diagnose and sign out cases independently.
 In addition to these service responsibilities, opportunities are available for didactic and slide-based teaching of medical students and residents.
-Two months of electives allow time for rotations through other specialties (dermatopathology, hematopathology, molecular pathology), projects, writing, meeting presentations, and job interviews.
+Two months of electives allow time for rotations through other specialties (dermatopathology, hematopathology, neuropathology, molecular pathology), projects, writing, meeting presentations, and job interviews.

 Program Requirements: Applicants must possess an MD degree, be board-eligible/board-certified in Anatomic Pathology, and be eligible for medical licensure in North Carolina.

-Stipends: Fellowship stipends are based on the trainee’s postgraduate year, currently $55,778 for a PGY5, with an increase during the Instructorship appointment.
+Stipends: Fellowship stipends are commensurate with postgraduate year of training, currently $57,451 for a PGY5, with an increase during the Instructorship appointment.

 Program Director: William K. Funkhouser, MD, PhD, Director of Anatomic and Surgical Pathology